The Queen’s Green Canopy tree planting project

-The Queen’s Green Canopy (QGC) Project is a national tree planting initiative to celebrate the Queen’s Platinum Jubilee in 2022, and the service she has given over the last 70 years.
+The Queen’s Green Canopy (QGC) is a national tree planting initiative, originally devised to celebrate the Platinum Jubilee of Her Majesty Queen Elizabeth II.
+It has been extended, at the request of His Majesty the King, to give people the opportunity to plant trees up to the end of March 2023, in memory of Her Majesty and to honour her life of service.
 The East Sussex Lieutenancy is actively driving and inspiring this project, assisted by Action in rural Sussex.
-Project Administrator Mark Whitaker is working to support and encourage people to plant trees for the Jubilee throughout East Sussex and Brighton & Hove.
+Project Administrator Mark Whitaker is working to support and encourage people to plant trees in The Queen’s memory throughout East Sussex and Brighton & Hove.

 Why it’s important

-This exciting initiative gives people and communities everywhere the chance to share in celebrating the Queen’s Jubilee in 2022.
+This initiative is creating a living legacy, giving people and communities everywhere the chance to share in celebrating the Queen’s life, her love of trees and her 70 years on the throne.
 There are trees suitable for small gardens as well as large ones.
 But we also hope you will find imaginative ways to come together through neighbourhood groups, gardening and environmental groups, clubs, societies and Women’s Institutes to plant trees.
 In some cases organisations will own a suitable area of land, but if not you could approach the owners of unused pockets of land which could be brought to life with fruit trees or suitable native species.

 This project aims to create a national canopy of trees to help reduce the impact of climate change, filter air, increase wildlife habitat and improve the environment for everyone.